Eduardo Kau

-Eduardo de Sousa Santos (born 17 January 1999), commonly known as Eduardo Kau, is a Brazilian professional footballer who plays as a centre-back.
+Eduardo de Sousa Santos (born 17 January 1999), commonly known as Eduardo Kau, is a Brazilian professional footballer who plays as a defender.

 Club career

 B-SAD

 In 2019 season, Eduardo signed a contract with B-SAD until 2023 season, who plays in the Primeira Liga.
 He made his debut with the team on 25 August 2019.
 In that match, he played full 90 minutes.
 This match ended in a draw 0–0 against Santa Clara.
 Eduardo has suffered a ruptured anterior cruciate ligament in his left knee and will be out for around six months, the Lisbon club announced on Thursday, 19 September 2019, he is in his first season in Portugal, coming from Avaí, in Brazil, and has played in three official games, in which he has played a total of 202 minutes.

 Sfîntul Gheorghe

 In 2023, Eduardo signed a contract with Moldovan Super Liga club Sfîntul Gheorghe.
 He made his league debut with the team on 9 April 2023 in a 1–0 away lose against Moldovan champions, Sheriff Tiraspol.